 Lazard Ltd has not declared or paid any cash dividends on our common equity since our inception.
-Subject to compliance with applicable law, we currently intend to declare quarterly dividends on all outstanding shares of our common stock and expect our initial quarterly dividend to be approximately \$ per share, payable in respect of the quarter of 2005.
-We expect that the initial dividend will be prorated for the portion of that quarter following the closing of the equity public offering.
+Subject to compliance with applicable law, we currently intend to declare quarterly dividends on all outstanding shares of our common stock and expect our initial quarterly dividend to be approximately \$0.09 per share, payable in respect of the second quarter of 2005 (to be prorated for the portion of that quarter following the closing of this offering).
 The Class B common stock will not be entitled to dividend rights.